samuelruizperez/crepas/docs/ku_sund_danhead_glseq_usage.md

     - Go to the bottom of the page and click on the ***Generate Token*** button to generate your PAT.

 >[!WARNING]
-> Copy or make note of your token because once you close the window you won’t be able to view the token again!
+> Copy or make note of your token because once you close the window you will not be able to view the token again!
 >
 > Remember that PATs are sensitive and should be treated like passwords.
 Do not share them with anyone or store them in a public repository.

-6. Create a [source code management (SCM) file](https://www.nextflow.io/docs/latest/git.html#git-page).
-Replace `<your_github_username>` with your GitHub username and `<your_github_token>` with the PAT generated in the previous step:
+4. Create a [source code management (SCM) file](https://www.nextflow.io/docs/latest/git.html#git-page) by running the following code.
+Just replace `<your_github_username>` with your GitHub username and `<your_github_token>` with the PAT generated in the previous step:

     ```bash
     rm -f $NXF_HOME/scm